ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 ## Using a LabVIEW InstrumentStudio plug-in in InstrumentStudio

 1. Open InstrumentStudio and click `Manual Layout` to open the Edit Layout dialog.
-2. The InstrumentStudio plug-in will be listed under the Add-Ons category within the group specified in the `.gplugindata` file.
+2. The InstrumentStudio plug-in will be listed under the Add-Ons category within the group specified at the time of the plug-in creation.
+   Note:
+   - If no group name is specified during plug-in creation, the plug-in will be populated under the `Default` group.
+   - The group name specified at the time of plug-in creation will be saved in the `.gplugindata` file holds the properties of the plug-in.
+      - If needed, the user can edit the `GroupName` property in the file to modify the plug-in's group later.
 3. Choose the desired plug-in and create a large panel.

    ![Edit Layout](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/InstrumentStudio%20Edit%20Layout.png)